-You may have spent a long time discussing your first dance song with your partner, but don’t neglect other important pieces of music you’ll need on your day!
+You may have spent a long time discussing your first dance song with your partner, but don’t forget the all important ceremony songs!

-For your wedding ceremony songs, you’ll need to make at least two choices – namely, your processional and recessional songs.
+When choosing the music for your wedding ceremony, you’ll need to make two important choices– your processional and recessional songs.

 A processional song is the music that you and your wedding party will walk down the aisle to – you can have one song for everyone, or choose a separate song for your grand entrance.
 At the end of the ceremony, you and your new husband leave the venue to your recessional music, which tends to be more upbeat than the processional.